jeremenichelli/personal-site/posts/2019-10-25-asynchronous-tasks-modern-javascript.md

 `Promises` didn’t receive much attention when they were first announced as the new addition to the JavaScript language, they aren’t a new concept as other languages had similar implementations decades before.
 Truth is, they turned out to change a lot the semantics and structure of most of the projects I worked on since its appearance.

-`Promises` not only introduced a built-in solution for developers to write asynchronous code but also opened a new stage in web development serving as the construction base of later new features of the web spec like fetch.
+`Promises` not only introduced a built-in solution for developers to write asynchronous code but also opened a new stage in web development serving as the construction base of later new features of the web spec like `fetch`.

 Migrating a method from a callback approach to a promise-based one became more and more usual in projects (such as libraries and browsers), and even Node.js started slowly migrating to them.